theo-armour/ucsf2/arm-pit/notes-for-appointments/2019-02-14-notes-for-appointment.md

 ### Current devices/monitors

 Google Fit app
-Google Pixel 3 XL Phone monitors walking
+* Google Pixel 3 XL Phone monitors walking
-Fit-Index app and ES-26M scale monitor weight, BMI etc
+* Fit-Index app and ES-26M scale monitor weight, BMI etc

 Standalone/unconnected
-$10 pulse oximeter - nice but no wifi
+* $10 pulse oximeter - nice but no wifi

+FitBit
-I like the Fitbit but lose/put in washing machine too often/has issues connecting Current level of drive
+* I like the Fitbit but lose/put in washing machine too often/has issues connecting

+Current level of drive
-Very much in a 'don't break the chain' mode with my walking May or may not be good
+* Very much in a 'don't break the chain' mode with my walking
+* May or may not be good
-Need to add some non-walking moves
+* Need to add some non-walking moves

 ***